dstackai/dstack/docs/docs/installation/index.md

 This configuration is stored in `~/.dstack/config.yml`.

+??? info "Windows"
+    If you're using the CLI on Windows, make sure to run it through WSL by following [these instructions :material-arrow-top-right-thin:{ .external }](https://github.com/dstackai/dstack/issues/1644#issuecomment-2321559265){:target="_blank"}.
+    Native support will be available soon.

 ## Create on-prem fleets

 If you want the `dstack` server to run containers on your on-prem clusters,